The U.S. must modernize its nuclear force to remain on-par with near-peer adversaries Russia and China, a top Air Force general said Friday.

 "Salt water, metallurgy, physics happens.
 We need to replace those subs," he said.

-It is a “remarkably and challenging complex world that we live in,” Wilson said, and that it’s only become more so in the past 24 months.
+Wilson said the current state of international affairs is a It is a "remarkably and challenging complex world that we live in," Wilson said, and that it’s only become more so in the past 24 months.

 "In February of 2014, I was addressing the AFA group in Orlando," he said.
 "I didn't talk about Ukraine, I didn't talk about Crimea, I didn't talk about ISIS, I didn't talk about Boko Haram, I didn't talk about new islands in the South China Seas … I didn't talk about Sony cyber attacks, I didn't talk about OPM data breaches … I didn't talk about North Korean nuclear tests … I didn't talk about Ebola virus or Zika … I didn't talk about Paris attacks, I didn't talk about Brussels attacks … I didn't talk about any of the enormous refugee crises or migration challenges going across Europe and the Middle East."